timadeg/dataset-wetherspoon-reviews-manchester/README.md

 Each file corresponds to a different pub and includes the above-mentioned fields.

 ## Usage
 This dataset is intended for academic purposes, specifically for conducting sentiment analysis and topic modeling as part of coursework.
-If you intend to use this dataset for other purposes, please ensure to credit the original source and adhere to the licensing terms which can be found in the LICENSE file.
+If you intend to use this dataset for other purposes, please ensure to credit me and adhere to the licensing terms which can be found in the LICENSE file.

 ## Repository Structure
 - `/data` - Contains the CSV files with the reviews for each pub.